Yoram Gross

-Yoram Jerzy Gross AM (18 October 1926 – 21 September 2015) was a Polish-born, Australian producer of children's and family entertainment.
+Yoram Jerzy Gross AM (18 October 1926 – 21 September 2015) was a Polish-born, Australian film and television producer, animation director, and writer of children's and family entertainment.
+He founded the animation studio Flying Bark Productions.

 He was known for his adaptation of children's characters from books and films, and best known for the production of the films Dot and the Kangaroo and Blinky Bill: The Mischievous Koala.

-Early life
+Early life and education

-Gross was born in Kraków, Poland to a religious Jewish family and was the brother of the film director Natan Gross.
+Yoram Jerzy Gross was born on 18 October 1926 in Kraków, Poland to a religious Jewish family and was the younger brother of the film director Natan Gross.

 Gross endured World War II under the Nazi regime.
 His family was on Oskar Schindler's list, but chose to make their own risky escape, moving hiding places 72 times.

 Gross studied music and musicology at the Jagiellonian University in Krakow (also known as Krakow University).
-He first entered the film industry in 1947 at the age of 20 when he became one of the first students of Jerzy Toeplitz (founder of the Polish Film Institute, the Swiss Film Institute and the Australian Film and Television School).
+He first entered the film industry in 1947 at the age of 20 when he became one of the first students of Jerzy Toeplitz (founder of the Polish Film Institute, the Swiss Film Institute, and the Australian Film and Television School).

 Early career

 Gross began his career as an assistant to Polish directors Eugene Cenkalski and Leonard Buczkowski as well as the Dutch director Joris Ivens and studied script writing under Carl Foreman.

-In 1950, Gross moved from Poland to Israel, where he worked as a newsreel and documentary cameraman.
+In 1950 Gross moved from Poland to Israel, where he worked as a newsreel and documentary cameraman.
 He then became an independent film producer and director and began winning prizes at international film festivals.

 His full-length feature, Joseph the Dreamer (1962), a biblical story, received special prizes in many countries.
 His experimental film Chansons Sans Paroles (1958) was heralded by some international film critics as the most interesting film of 1959.
 Another comedy, One Pound Only (1964), set the box office record of the year.

 Australian career

-In 1967, Gross, his wife Sandra and young family migrated to Australia and lived in Sydney.
+In 1967 Gross, his wife Sandra and young family migrated to Australia and lived in Sydney.
 They established Yoram Gross Film Studio in their house, as remote workers.
 Gross continued to make experimental films and to win awards.
 He originally produced film clips for the popular weekly television music program Bandstand for such artists as John Farnham.
 At the Sydney Film Festival in 1970, he was awarded second prize for The Politicians in the category of best Australian-made film, and at the 1971 Australian Film Awards, his film To Nefertiti won the bronze award.

 Animated films and TV series

-After 1977, Gross devoted his energies to animated films and series, but maintained an interest in experimental films with awards to assist young filmmakers including the Yoram Gross Award for Best Animated Film at the Sydney Film Festival and the Yoram Gross Best Animation Award at the Flickerfest International Film Festival.
+After 1977 Gross devoted his energies to animated films and series, but maintained an interest in experimental films with awards to assist young filmmakers including the Yoram Gross Award for Best Animated Film at the Sydney Film Festival and the Yoram Gross Best Animation Award at the Flickerfest International Film Festival.
 Gross wrote a book on making animated films, titled The First Animated Step (1975) and produced a film of the same title.